tandem-project/TANDEM-project/TANDEM Edge/TANDEM Support Services/IoT Data Analytics/Temperature & Humidity App/README.md

 docker push to a public/private repo (in our case docker push -t alexvalas/k8s-messenger-iot-final:v0.3)

-The messenger-deployment.yaml is the deployment description file of the temperature and humidity app for a kubenrnetes deployment.
+The messenger-deployment.yaml is the deployment description file of the temperature and humidity app for a kubernetes deployment.